Skip to main content

 Source: OpenFEMA Disaster Declarations Summaries API.
 Data sourced February 2026.

-NFIP Flood Insurance Claims: District of Columbia County
+NFIP Flood Insurance Claims: District of Columbia

-Properties in District of Columbia County have filed 492 NFIP flood insurance claims totaling $5.5M in payouts since 1978.
+Properties in District of Columbia have filed 492 NFIP flood insurance claims totaling $5.5M in payouts since 1978.
 The average claim payout is $11K.

 Highest-Claim Years